PROGRAM SCHEDULED for June 12-15, 2017 | Newark, New Jersey

 Mr. Danzis has significant experience in the following areas: FDA regulatory strategies, including strategies for the premarket review (510(k)s, PMAs) of medical devices; appeals and dispute resolution within FDA; IDEs, INDs, and clinical trial regulation; advertising, promotion, and scientific exchange, including responding to enforcement actions and investigations; imports and exports of FDA regulated products; QSR and cGMP requirements, including responding to FDA 483s and enforcement actions; product recalls; adverse event and MDR reporting; FDA consent decrees and OIG corporate integrity agreements; regulatory due diligence; and compliance with antifraud statutes, including the anti-kickback statute and the False Claims Act.

 Mr. Danzis developed and edited a book on the regulation of in vitro diagnostic products and laboratory testing, In Vitro Diagnostics: The Complete Regulatory Guide (FDLI, 2010).
 He currently serves as an Adjunct Professor at the Georgetown University Law Center, where he teaches a course on the regulation of drugs, biologics, and medical devices.
-He has been recognized in The Best Lawyers in America from 2011-2014 and Washington DC Super Lawyers from 2014-2015.
+He has been recognized in The Best Lawyers in America for FDA from 2011-2016, Washington DC Super Lawyers for FDA from 2014-2015, and Legal 500 US for M&A: Commercial Deal and Contracts in 2016.

 Mr. Danzis received his B.S. from Cornell University, his Master’s from George Washington University in Health Care Management and Policy, and his J.D. from the University of Virginia School of Law, where he was the Editor-In-Chief of the Virginia Law Review and elected to the Order of the Coif.
 In addition, Mr. Danzis clerked for the Honorable Chester J. Straub on the U.S. Court of Appeals for the Second Circuit.